Find Trade Colleges

 Construction and Maintenance Painter

-What Do Construction and Maintenance Painter Do?
+Life As a Construction and Maintenance Painter

-Occupation Description Paint walls, equipment, buildings, bridges, and other structural surfaces, using brushes, rollers, and spray guns.
+Job Description: Paint walls, equipment, buildings, bridges, and other structural surfaces, using brushes, rollers, and spray guns.
 May remove old paint to prepare surface prior to painting.
 May mix colors or oils to obtain desired color or consistency.

-Qualities of a Construction & Maintenance Painter
+Construction & Maintenance Painter Required Skills

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.